Jane Wilson-Howarth

 Jane Wilson-Howarth studied zoology as an undergraduate then took a master’s in parasitology from Oxford University before qualifying as a physician.

-As an authority on travel health who can say ‘diarrhoea’ in nine Asian languages, she has written extensively for The Independent, The Guardian and other national and international publications.
+She is an authority on travel health and has written extensively for The Independent, The Guardian and other national and international publications.
 She is the author of three travel health guides, including the bestselling How to Shit Around the World, as well as two travel books, a novel and a series of wildlife adventures for children.